 How is the fellowship structured?
 Is it rotational or project-based?

 The fellowship is project-based.
-Throughout the year, the fellow has the opportunity to work with various hospitals and departments, which allows exposure to different areas of the five hospitals.
-Additionally, a rotation through a particular area could be arranged.
+Throughout the year, the fellow has the opportunity to work with various hospitals and departments, which allows exposure to different areas of the UNC Hospitals Medical Center, including UNC Hospitals Hillsborough Campus, Chatham Hospital, and system affiliates as opportunities present.

 Must the selected fellow come from a CAHME-accredited graduate program?

 It is not required that a candidate graduate from a CAHME-accredited program.
 The program is targeted to and designed to best serve individuals working towards or have completed a master’s degree in health administration, business administration, public health and/or related master’s level management programs.
-We have accepted persons in the past who have medical degrees, but these individuals had completed a master’s degree in administration or management and were making a career change from clinical to administration.
+Individuals with medical degrees have been accepted in the past, however these individuals had completed a master’s degree in administration or management and were making a career change from clinical to administration.

 Are the dates of the fellowship flexible?